 While she’s sewing, Jane watches another group of girls doing English history lessons with Miss Scatcherd.
 Remember that teacher who always picked on you for every little thing you did, including breathe?
 Well, that’s how Miss Scatcherd is with Helen Burns.
 She doesn’t like the way Helen stands, or the way she holds her head, or anything, even though Helen’s really smart and good at her lessons.

-Jane wanders around alone during the free time in the evening, but she doesn’t really feel bad; after all, her home at Gateshead was crumby, too.
+Jane wanders around alone during the free time in the evening, but she doesn’t really feel bad; after all, her home at Gateshead was also horrible.

 Jane finds Helen and talks to her, learning her name for the first time.
 She can’t understand why Helen isn’t more upset about how Miss Scatcherd treats her; she knows she’d freak out if she had been in Helen’s place.

 Helen agrees with all Miss Scatcherd’s criticisms of her, which Jane thinks is just stupid, since Helen is obviously great.
 Helen admits to daydreaming quite a bit, but we don’t think that’s a fault.
-Plus, she daydreams about important history-lesson-type stuff, like why Charles I was a bad king, not about lame things like what color to paint her nails next (not that anyone paints their nails in this book anyway).
+Plus, she daydreams about important history-lesson-type stuff, like why Charles I was a bad king.

 Helen does admit that Miss Temple treats her differently from Miss Scatcherd, but she says that’s her own fault for being a better person when Miss Temple is around.
 Jane thinks, and we agree, that maybe Miss Temple is just a better teacher and a nicer person than Miss Scatcherd, but this hasn’t occurred to Helen.